xsduan/unity-hierarchy-folders/README.md

 ## How to install

-Drag the folder into your project and it should add all the necessary components automatically.
+Drag `Assets/FolderAsset` into your project and it should add all the necessary components automatically.
 Create Folder should be in the right-click menu on the hierarchy after the editor reloads.

 ## FAQs I anticipate
 ### Why folders in the first place?